-Roman legions took two centuries to complete the conquest of Spain, which became final in the 1st century AD.
-Vandals (a Germanic tribe) and Visigoths entered Spain from the north in the 5th century and settled there.
+Roman legions took two centuries to complete the conquest of Spain, which became final in the first century A.D.
+Vandals and Visigoths (Germanic tribes) entered Spain from the north in the fifth century and settled there.
 Because of its proximity to North Africa, the southern parts of Spain came under Muslim control for many centuries.
 Muslims (Moors) fought with Catholic kings over Spain for many decades.
-In 1492, Granada, the final Moorish stronghold in Spain was conquered.
+In 1492 Granada, the final Moorish stronghold in Spain, was conquered.

 The Movement Today

 Though small, the Pentecostal Fellowship in Spain is growing.
-Evangelism, evangelism literature and correspondence courses have touched tens of thousands in Spain.
-Recent immigration and accelerated church-planting efforts have helped churches to grow in Spain, although the percentage of born-again Christians in Spain is still below 1% of the population.
-Many congregations have “bi-vocational” pastors.
-The people of Spain and the church there need prayer and more workers.
-The Assemblies of God in Spain report the following statistics: 476 credentialed ministers, 680 churches and outstations, 20,000 members and adherents, one Bible school with 69 students and a network of extension programs.
-The Assemblies of God in Spain have developed a missions department with missionaries in Peru, Holland, Burkina Faso, China, Bolivia, North Central Europe and also aid programs in Ecuador, Cuba, Honduras, Venezuela and other countries.
+Evangelism, evangelism literature, and correspondence courses have touched tens of thousands in Spain.
+Recent immigration and accelerated church-planting efforts have helped churches to grow in Spain, although the percentage of born-again Christians in Spain is still below 1 percent of the population.
+Many congregations have bivocational pastors.
+The people and church of Spain need prayer and more workers.
+The Assemblies of God in Spain report the following statistics: 476 credentialed ministers, 680 churches and outstations, 20,000 members and adherents, 1 Bible school with 69 students, and a network of extension programs.
+The Assemblies of God in Spain have developed a missions department with missionaries in Peru, Holland, Burkina Faso, China, Bolivia, and North Central Europe, and also aid programs in Ecuador, Cuba, Honduras, Venezuela, and other countries.

 Additional Facts About Spain

-- Languages: Castilian Spanish (official), Catalan, Galician, and Basque
+Languages: Castilian Spanish (official), Catalan, Galician, Basque, and Aranese

 Agriculture: grain, vegetables, olives, wine grapes, sugar beets, citrus; beef, pork, poultry, dairy products; fish